scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Manifold of SPD matrices
 ************************

 Let us recall the mathematical definition of the manifold of SPD matrices.
-The manifold of symmetric positive definite (SPD) matrices in :math:`n` dimensions is defined as:
+The manifold of symmetric positive definite (SPD) matrices in :math:`n` dimensions is embedded in the General Linear group of invertible matrices and defined as:

 .. math::
     SPD = \left\{